-REPORT OF THE BOARD OF MANAGEMENT
+REPORT OF THE MANAGEMENT BOARD

-In a world with many uncertainties, in 2022, together with our transferors and medical advisors, we were again able to offer certainty to many people with an increased medical risk of death.
+In a world with many uncertainties, in 2022, together with the ceding insurers and medical advisors, we were again able to offer certainty to many people with an increased medical risk of death.
 We are motivated to reach even more people in the countries where we already work and to be able to help people in more countries.
 I am pleased with the positive responses we are receiving and proud of everyone who contributes to fulfilling our mission.

-Gilbert Pluym
+Gilbert Pluvm